Germany

 Almost Sufficient

-Germany’s current policies are “almost sufficient” when compared to modelled domestic pathways.
-With implemented policies, Germany’s 2030 target is in danger and it will not achieve its long-term targets.
+Germany’s current policies are “Almost sufficient” when compared to modelled domestic pathways.
+With implemented policies, Germany’s 2030 target is at risk and the government will not achieve its long-term targets.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.